Now with AI-powered page building via MCP Server

 • Grid and list layout modes

-How Collection Blocks Work
+How Blocks Work in a Headless Setup

-Step 1: Define the Schema
+Step 1: Define the Block

-Create config.ts:
+Create blocks/blog-posts/block.ts:

-import { defineBlock } from "@cmssy/cli/config";
+import { defineBlock } from "@cmssy/react";

-export default defineBlock({
+export const blogPostsBlock = defineBlock({

 name: "Blog Posts",